2025 Pahalgam attack: Attack

-On 22 April 2025, at around 1 p.m. to 2:30 p.m.
-2-7 terrorists (Note: The exact number of terrorists is unknown) entered the Baisaran Valley meadow, which is located about 7 km from the Pahalgam town in Anantnag district.
+On 22 April 2025, at around 13:00 to 14:45 2-7 terrorists (Note: The exact number of terrorists is unknown) entered the Baisaran Valley meadow, which is located about 7 km from the Pahalgam town in Anantnag district.
 The area is surrounded by dense pine forests on all sides, and is a popular spot for tourists; it is only accessible by foot or horseback.
-The meadow is about 200m wide and nearly 800m long.
+The meadow is about 200m wide and 800m long.
 The area was not protected by armed security.
 The attackers carried M4 carbines and AK-47s and wore military-style uniforms.
 One wore a Kashmiri pheran.
 They had modern communication equipment and mounted cameras.
 An eyewitness said that they also took selfies.

-The meadow is surrounded by a 7 feet high chain link fence.
+The meadow is surrounded by a 7 ft high chain link fence.
 There are two gates for entry and exit.
 The attack started with shots being fired near the exit gate.
-This resulted in the herding of tourists towards the entrance gate where they were met by more terrorists.
+This resulted in the herding of tourists towards the entry gate where they were met by more terrorists.
 During the attack some tourists found gaps in the fence to escape.
-However some tourists were killed outside the boundary.
-Some tourists were not able to scale the fence and were helped by others.
+Some tourists were killed outside the boundary.
+Some tourists who were not able to scale the fence were helped by others.
 Other tourists ran in different directions trying to find a place to hide such as behind the mobile toilets.
-To escape the attack, a local photographer and videographer climbed a tree; he continued to film the attack.
+To escape the attack, a local photographer and videographer climbed a tree from where he continued to film the attack.
 An army officer on holiday helped to direct 35-40 tourists to safety.
 During the attack he managed to place calls to the local army unit and Army Headquarters in Srinagar.

 The attack was inadvertently filmed by a tourist from Ahmedabad, who was ziplining during the attack.
 The video footage showed scenes of panic with injured victims pleading for help and bodies strewn across the ground.
-Another video of the attack was inadvertently captured by a tourist from Kozhikode who was waiting for a zipline ride; the time the video was taken was recorded as 2:25pm.
+Another video of the attack was inadvertently captured by a tourist from Kozhikode who was waiting for a zipline ride; the time the video was taken was recorded at 14:25.
 Once realising the situation, he escaped by climbing over the fence and ran downhill.
-A local Muslim pony operator, Syed Adil Hussain Shah reportedly tried to protect the tourists and wrestle the gun from one of the attackers before being shot and killed.
+A local Muslim pony operator, Syed Adil Hussain Shah, reportedly tried to protect the tourists and wrestle the gun from one of the attackers before being shot and killed.
 Following the killings the terrorists fired shots in the air, supposedly either warning shots or celebratory in nature.